ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.jsoneditor.options.md

 ## Editor.JsonEditor.options property

-Full set of [editor options](./ts-json.editor.ijsoneditoroptions.md) in effect for this rule.
+Full set of [editor options](./ts-json.editor.ijsoneditoroptions.md) in effect for this editor.

 **Signature:**